vladimirlabynko/CV_TEST/README.md

-# Work with OpenCv library
+# Work with OpenCV library